Do Hydrogen Peroxide Trays Help Gum Disease? Perio Protect Explained

 Perio Protect kit for at-home use

-A tray therapy system like Perio Protect is a simple, non-invasive and effective at-home treatment that is revolutionizing the way the oral health community is addressing gingivitis and gum disease.
 The Perio Protect regimen includes customized precision-fit trays, one for your upper teeth and one for your lower teeth, and a hydrogen peroxide gel.
 Their non-invasive trays have a customized sealing system that allows the 1.7% hydrogen peroxide gel to go deep into the periodontal pockets, where toothbrushes and floss fail to reach.
 This regimen has proven to be effective in fighting bacteria and gum disease, reducing inflammation and bleeding.

 Perio Protect trays and gel